Tutorial: Discover servers running on Hyper-V with Azure Migrate: Discovery and assessment

-Connect from the appliance to Hyper-V hosts or clusters, and start VM discovery.
+Connect from the appliance to Hyper-V hosts or clusters, and start server discovery.

-If you want to add multiple credentials at once,click on Add more to save and add more credentials.
-Multiple credentials are supported for Hyper-V VMs discovery.
+If you want to add multiple credentials at once, click on Add more to save and add more credentials.
+Multiple credentials are supported for discovery of servers in Hyper-V environment.

 In Step 2: Provide Hyper-V host/cluster details, click on Add discovery source to specify the Hyper-V host/cluster IP address/FQDN and the friendly name for credentials to connect to the host/cluster.